ClemBotProject/ClemBot/ClemBot.Docs/docs/EmoteBoards.md

 ### Set Emote

-Sets the emote that belongs to the given emote board.
+Set the emote that belongs to the given emote board.
 The name of an emote board is permanent, while the emote of a board can be changed at any time.
 Both unicode emojis and custom emotes uploaded to Discord are supported.

-:::caution
+:::note
+Custom emotes uploaded to Discord must be accessible to ClemBot in order to set it as a board's emote.
-Formatting errors may occur if the custom emote provided belongs to a server that ClemBot is not a member of.
+If provided a custom emote that belongs to a server ClemBot is not a member of, ClemBot will not recognize it as an emote.
 :::

 #### Aliases